PDF format of Home assemblies Info - link

 This old advice by the great Christian leader, George Muller, who established many homes for orphaned children just by trusting the Lord with everything, is timely here:

-(b) Having done this, I do not leave the result to feeling or
+(b) Having done this, I do not leave the result to

 simple impression.
-If I do so, I make myself liable to great delusions.
+If I do so, I make myself liable to great

 (c) (Very important) I see the will of the Spirit of God through, or in connection with, the Word of God.
 The Spirit and the Word must be combined.
 If I look to the Spirit alone without the Word, I lay myself open to great delusion also.
 The Holy Spirit guides according to the Scriptures, never contrary to them.